cloud-custodian/cloud-custodian/docs/source/filters.rst

 Reduce Filter
 -------------

-Filter that lets you group, sort, and limit the number of resources to act on.
-This can be used simply to limit the number of instances to act on or more selectively choose instances for some chaos engineering.
-You could also use this to simply sort your resources to make sure certain ones are acted on first, if that's important to you.
+The ``reduce`` filter lets you group, sort, and limit the number of resources to act on.
+Maybe you want to delete AMIs, but want to do it in small batches where you act on the oldest AMIs first.
+Or maybe you want to do some chaos engineering and randomly select ec2 instances part of ASGs, but want to make sure no more than one instance per ASG is affected.
+This filter lets you do that.

 This works using these simple steps: